There is an old surgeons’ motto that goes, “See one. Do one.

 to say no to one patient who has the ability to get services elsewhere in order

 to help the five patients who have nowhere else to go.
-When to say no to an operation because the

 patient won’t survive post-operatively without a ventilator and ICU level care.